giuseppebattista/bacpypessample/docs/source/modules/event.rst

         so the "read" side will have activity and the select function will exit.

-        This function returns True if the "event" is "set".
+        This function returns :keyword:`True` if the "event" is "set".

     .. method:: isSet()